MicrosoftDocs/visualstudio-docs/docs/debugger/edit-and-continue-visual-basic.md

  Edit and Continue is supported in UWP apps for Windows 10, and x86 and x64 apps that target the .NET Framework 4.6 desktop or later versions (the .NET Framework is a desktop version only).

  > [!NOTE]
- > Unsupported apps and platforms include ASP.NET 5, Silverlight 5, Windows Phone and Windows Phone emulator, and Windows 8.1.
+ > Unsupported apps and platforms include ASP.NET 5, Silverlight 5, and Windows 8.1.

  Edit and Continue is not supported when you start debugging using **Attach to Process**.
 Edit and Continue is not supported for optimized code or mixed managed and native code.
 For more information, see [Supported Code Changes (C# and Visual Basic](../debugger/supported-code-changes-csharp.md).